About the Alliance

 Tyler became the Executive Director of the Colorado Smart Cities Alliance in 2019, which is the first and only statewide coalition of public, private, academic and research organizations committed to advancing smart cities initiatives across sectors and jurisdictions.
 Tyler leads the membership-based organization as it develops a new model for project identification, replication, and scale.

-Chelsea Barrett
+Chelsea Richwine

 Marketing & Program Director

-Chelsea Barrett is passionate about communities and has taken a path of professional and volunteer opportunities that make an impact.
+Chelsea Richwine is passionate about communities and has taken a path of professional and volunteer opportunities that make an impact.
 Chelsea has past experience in marketing, communications, and business development for organizations such as the Downtown Boulder Partnership, Stantec, and Greenwood Wildlife Rehabilitation Center.
 She understands what it takes to ensure big ideas are actionable and has a track record of crafting goal-based communications strategies aimed at developing relationships with a variety of audiences and stakeholders.

 Chelsea joined the team at the Colorado Smart Cities Alliance in 2021.
 Her role is focused on expanding the Alliance’s reach and impact through different communications channels, programs, events, and the pursuit of new engagement mechanisms.